->

 • Complete reference of the book discussed, including the ISBN.

-• Text of the commentary.
+• Text of the review.

-Last revision of this guidelines november 2021.
+Last revision of this guidelines may 2024.